daviddawson/daviddawson.me/content/posts/welcome-to-new-blog.md

 ---
-title: "Welcome to My New Static Blog"
+title: Welcome to My New Static Blog FTW!
-date: 2024-01-15T10:00:00Z
+date: 2024-01-15T10:00:00.000Z
 draft: false
-categories: ["Coding", "Guide"]
+categories:
+  - Coding
+  - Guide
-tags: ["hugo", "static-site", "jamstack"]
+tags:
+  - hugo
+  - static-site
+  - jamstack
-description: "I've migrated my WordPress blog to a static site using Hugo and Decap CMS.
-Here's why and how."
+description: I've migrated my WordPress blog to a static site using Hugo and Decap CMS.
+Here's why and how.
 ---

 I've just completed migrating my blog from WordPress to a static site generator.
 This new setup gives me the best of both worlds: the simplicity and security of static files with the convenience of a visual editor.